mbthiam88/hackjam.angular/README.md

 [HackJam Angular 2](hackjam.hackages.io)

-Navigate to the `getting-started` folder and follow the `README.md`
+Navigate to the `architecture-service-pipe` folder and follow the `README.md`

 Happy Coding!!